 Computing and Business – Uzeyr Mulla

 At Essa Academy we believe that high quality careers advice, guidance and support are key in preparing students for their next steps in life and to manage those vital stepping stones from learning, training and into the world of work.

 We aim to provide students with the skills and knowledge they need to make informed and aspirational choices.
 As such, our programme begins with Year 7 students considering the world of work and the range of career sectors available to them; it ends in Year 11 with guidance and support to help students make the next appropriate steps for them, whether that is sixth form, FE college or apprenticeship.

-At Essa Academy we have a fully qualified and registered Careers Adviser – Ms Milburn, who ensures that our students are given high quality, impartial information, advice and guidance in line with the Department of Education statutory guidelines and the Gatsby Benchmarks:
+At Essa Academy our full time careers lead ensures that our students are given high quality, impartial information, advice and guidance in line with the Department of Education statutory guidelines and the Gatsby Benchmarks:

 Our careers programme will include access to information from a range of FE colleges, universities, employers, STEM ambassadors, and apprenticeship providers.

 At Essa Academy we track all experiences our students have had from year 7-11 that support their careers education.

 Students can request a copy of their careers experiences by email from Miss Milburn at email@example.com